CharlesDouxPro/answer-deepki/README.md

 When you run the application, it will generate two outputs:

-  - The Plus Code of the closest building, shown in the terminal.
+  - The Plus Code of the closest building from the reference building, shown in the terminal.
   - A plot saved as output.png.

 ## Requirements